New York Red Bulls: MetroStars era

 The club's original name was Empire Soccer Club, which gave birth to the name of the team's largest supporters' group, Empire Supporters Club.
 The team's original owners were John Kluge and Stuart Subotnick.
 The name MetroStars was chosen in reference to Metromedia, the media company founded by Kluge, after Nike's original suggestion "MetroFlash" was rejected.
 The owners also considered but rejected buying the rights to the name "Cosmos".

 Tab Ramos, the first player to sign with MLS, became the first MetroStars player, and was soon joined by 1994 FIFA World Cup teammate Tony Meola and A.C.
 Milan star midfielder Roberto Donadoni.
 1990 World Cup player Peter Vermes was named the first team captain, but it was the previously unknown Venezuelan Giovanni Savarese who became the Metros' first breakthrough star.
 The team's first coach was Eddie Firmani of New York Cosmos fame.

 In 1996, the MetroStars made news when they selected players named Juninho and Túlio in the 1996 MLS Supplemental Draft.
 This report set off an immediately positive reaction which was quickly crushed after the MetroStars revealed that they had not actually drafted well-known Brazilian players Juninho Paulista and Túlio Costa, as people had assumed.
 The MetroStars waived both draftees on March 25, 1996.
 While the identity of "Juninho" was later discovered, the true name and club history of "Tulio" remains unknown.
 This bizarre episode has entered MetroStars folk lore.

 When the league began play in 1996, it was expected that the MetroStars would quickly become the league's dominant team.
 This expectation never materialized.
-Despite famous players and high-profile coach, the team never seemed to click together.
+Despite famous players and a high-profile coach, the team never seemed to click together.
 The team's first home game against the New England Revolution proved to be a harbinger of things to come.
 Former Juventus defender Nicola Caricola inadvertently flipped a cross into his own net in the dying minutes to hand New England a 1–0 win in front of 46,000 fans.